 Jonathan Crowe teaches legal theory, constitutional law and international humanitarian law.
 He holds a PhD in law and philosophy from the University of Queensland, as well as honours degrees in both disciplines.
 His research examines the philosophical relationship between law and ethics, looking at issues such as the nature and foundations of legal obligation and the role of ethics in legal reasoning.
 He has published widely on natural law theory and existentialist ethics, particularly the work of Emmanuel Levinas.
 He has also published research on constitutional law, international humanitarian law, criminal law, family law, corporations law and alternative dispute resolution.

-Jonathan has contributed articles to leading international and Australian journals, including the Modern Law Review, the Oxford Journal of Legal Studies, the Journal of the British Society for Phenomenology, the Melbourne University Law Review and the Australian Journal of Legal Philosophy.
-He is the author of Legal Theory (Thomson Reuters, 2009), co-author with Suri Ratnapala of Australian Constitutional Law: Foundations and Theory (3rd ed, Oxford University Press, 2012) and co-author with Kylie Weston-Scheuber of Principles of International Humanitarian Law (Edward Elgar, forthcoming).
+Jonathan has contributed articles to leading international and Australian journals, including the Modern Law Review, the Oxford Journal of Legal Studies,the Journal of the British Society for Phenomenology, the Melbourne University Law Review, the Sydney Law Review and the Australian Journal of Legal Philosophy.
+He is the author of Legal Theory (2nd ed, Thomson Reuters, 2013), co-author with Suri Ratnapala of Australian Constitutional Law: Foundations and Theory (3rd ed, Oxford University Press, 2012) and co-author with Kylie Weston-Scheuber of Principles of International Humanitarian Law (Edward Elgar, 2013).
 He is currently working on a book on the natural law tradition in ethics and jurisprudence.